naaando/console-command/README.md

 Library to route command-line arguments to a Command pattern object, current implementation covers extension by inheritance or using closures.

+**Note**: I wanted to create a reflection based approach to register the commands automatically so we can just trigger the execution from the cli arguments, but Vala register objects derivated classes dynamically(we can't introspect types before them being called with new Object () or Type.class_ref ()), so instantiating the class type would be necessary somewhere.

 ## Basic usage

 Subclass BaseCommand class